Logging integration #

 duckdb.sql("""

-SELECT dut_serial, step_name, measurement_outcome, COUNT(*)
+SELECT uut_serial, step_name, measurement_outcome, COUNT(*)

-GROUP BY dut_serial, step_name, measurement_outcome
+GROUP BY uut_serial, step_name, measurement_outcome

-Best practices #
+""").show()Best practices #

 run.finish(). - Use

-union_by_name=truewhen querying across multiple runs — the schema is additive across litmus versions, so a query that uses this flag survives every release. - Don't re-implement the schema downstream.
+union_by_name=truewhen querying across multiple runs — the schema is additive across Litmus versions, so this flag survives every release. - Don't re-implement the schema downstream.
 Mirror columns by name; let Litmus stay canonical for the data shape.

 See also #